Mike Sherrod, et al. v. Volkswagen Group of America, Inc., et al.

 • Objecting is simply telling the Court that you do not like something about the Settlement.
 You can object only if you stay in the Settlement Class.
 Excluding yourself is telling the Court that you do not want to be part of the Settlement Class and the Settlement.
 If you exclude yourself, you have no basis to object because the case no longer affects you.

-• You can look up your vehicle’s VIN to determine if it is Settlement Class Vehicle, find extra Claim Forms, a copy of the Settlement Agreement and other pertinent documents on the Important Documents page, and more information on this Action and Settlement.
+• You can look up your vehicle’s VIN to determine if it is Settlement Class Vehicle, find a copy of the Settlement Agreement and other pertinent documents on the Important Documents page, and more information on this Action and Settlement.
 Updates regarding the Action, including important dates and deadlines, will also be available on this website.
 You may also call the Claim Administrator at 1-855-680-5222.

 For More Information